GSA/ITDB-schema/README.md

  * A core team will monitor this repository for issues, questions and pull requests and will respond as issues and questions are raised and changes are proposed.

-## Recent BY 2022 UAT Sprint/Hotfix Deployment
+## Recent IT Dashboard Deployments

 |  Event  |  Date |  Highlights | Deployed |
 |:-------------:|---|--------|:---:|